eunarede/evolution-audio-converter/README.md

 #### Deployment Steps

 1. Connect your Git repository to Dokploy
-2. Select "Nixpacks" as the build provider
+2. Select "Nixpacks" as the build provider (or "Docker" for maximum compatibility)
 3. Configure the environment variables above
 4. Deploy the application

+**Note**: If you encounter FFmpeg-related errors with Nixpacks, switch to Docker build provider for better compatibility.
+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for more details.

 The `nixpacks.toml` file ensures that FFmpeg is installed automatically during the build process.